solidjs/solid-start/docs/routes/core-concepts/head-and-metadata.md

 <table-of-contents></table-of-contents>

 Normally when we are building UIs for our apps, we are dealing with DOM elements that are going to be rendered in the `body` of the `document`.
 But there are cases where we want to customize what's going to be rendered in the `head` of the `document`.
+Start doesn't come with a metadata library so we will use `@solidjs/meta` in these examples.

 The common elements used in the `head` are: